jeju5/management/cs/aws/aws_developer.md

 # Other Topics & Tips
-* AWS Systems Manager Parameter Store (SSM)
+* AWS Systems Manager (SSM)
+  * Parameter Store
-  * Where would you store confidential information (credentials, license codes) for AWS resources? -> AWS Systems Manager Parameter Store (as parameter values)
+    * Where would you store confidential information (credentials, license codes) for AWS resources?
+Parameter Store
     * SecureString
       * you can create SecureString parameters
       * plainText as parameterName, KMS encryptedValue as parameterValue
       * SSM uses AWS KMS to encrypt and decrypt the parameter values of Secure String parameters.
+  * State Manager
+    * Automates AWS EC2 state keeping process

 * AWS Secrets Manager
   * AWS Secrets Managers stores your confidential information.
 It is similar to SSM but has more ability such as 'secrets rotation' & 'password generation'.

+* AWS Service Catalog
+  * creates and manages IT catalogs

 * Default AWS SDK Region = US-EAST-1